populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 docker build -t fastqe_image:1.0.0 . --platform=linux/amd64
 ```

-Note that we need to specify the platform as `linux/amd64` because we are building the image on a Mac.
-If you are building the image on a Linux machine, you can omit the `--platform` flag.
+Note that we need to specify the platform as linux/amd64 because we are building the image on a Mac.
+If you are building the image on a Linux machine, you can omit the --platform flag.
+However, when creating an image for our infrastructure, this won't be necessary.
+Docker files should be platform agnostic, meaning that if a build is successful on both your local machine and the GitHub server, the resulting images should be identical.
+This is beneficial for testing purposes, but it's not a prerequisite for creating images within our infrastructure.